Bernardo Canaccio

 Bernardo Canaccio (1297 in Bologna – sometime after 1357) was an Italian poet.

 Life

 He was the son of Arpinello, known as Canaccio, who belonged to the Ghibelline Scannabecchi family.
-Aged two, his family was exiled and moved to Verona, where Bernardo and his brother Guglielmo met Scaligeri and probably Dante - the latter was in Verona from 1313 to 1319.
+At the age of two, his family was exiled and moved to Verona, where Bernardo and his brother Guglielmo encountered the Scaligeri and possibly Dante - the latter was in Verona from 1313 to 1319.
 From 1319 to 1320 Bernardo studied under Dante, who was then a guest of the Polenta family in Ravenna.
-On 26 August 1356 he was in Ravenna assisting in the writing of the will of his wife Sara da Camposampiero.
-An anonymous sonnet attributes the poem on Dante's sarcophagus to Canaccio – it is also mentioned in Boccaccio's Life of Dante.
+On 26 August 1356 he was in Ravenna assisting with the writing of the will of his wife Sara da Camposampiero.
+An anonymous sonnet attributes the poem on Dante's sarcophagus to Canaccio which is also mentioned in Boccaccio's Life of Dante.